Geek rock: History

+Forerunners

+The label "proto-geek rock" covers both similar musicians performing before the term was established and those that were adopted by geek culture but were not strictly part of it themselves.
+Alex DiBlasi contends that Frank Zappa is the archetypical geek rocker and antecedent of geek rock.
+Pitchfork notes Jonathan Richman's the Modern Lovers as "nervous nice-guy geek-rock that presages the Talking Heads".
+Other early influences include new wave acts such as Devo, Talking Heads, Robyn Hitchcock, Oingo Boingo, Elvis Costello, Thomas Dolby, the Dead Milkmen,and XTC, as well as Kansas art-punk band the Embarrassment who were described as forerunners to "geek-punk".

+Origins

 The first band to describe themselves as "geek rock" is believed to be Nerf Herder.
 The success of They Might Be Giants' 1990 album Flood may have begun making geek culture and geek rock more mainstream.
 Billboard has referred to They Might Be Giants as "Nerd-Rock Kings".
 Similarly, "Weird Al" Yankovic has been called the king of nerd rock.

-The label "proto-geek rock" covers both similar musicians performing before the term was established and those that were adopted by geek culture but were not strictly part of it themselves.
-Alex DiBlasi contends that Frank Zappa is the archetypical geek rocker and antecedent of geek rock.

 Earlier filk music was based around fans performing at science fiction conventions.
 Geek rock, however, is not necessarily connected to conventions in the same way and, while often still connected to fandom, is more adjacent to the fan community than an out-growth of it.
 Geek rock musicians are professional rather than amateur and band members need not be fans themselves.
 For example, Chicago Doctor Who-based band Time Crash was started by Doctor Who fan Ronen Kohn but the band's drummer, Andy Rice, had not seen the TV series until some time after the band started.
 This was made possible by equipment becoming more affordable and the growth of the internet.